 Set up like an ice factory with a skylight and a garden structure, Kakigōri has a cool interior that matches the selection of ices.
 The multiple varieties of kakigōri are all made with specially produced ice (with a higher density for finer shavings), up to three layers of homemade syrups and purées as well as unique additions such as rose espuma, Marukyu-Koyamaen matcha from Kyoto, ginger syrup made with Bentong ginger and more.

-The reason we’re making numerous trips to café and dessert bar Fluffed: the Pooh Bear’s Favourite.
-This waffle is the reason for many sweet dreams – waffles that are crispy on the outside and warm and fluffy inside, topped with housemade hokey pokey ice cream, crushed honeycomb, almond pralines, salted caramel drizzle, apricot-glazed strawberries and fresh fruits.
+The reason we’re making numerous trips to café and dessert bar Fluffed: waffles.
+The waffles here are the reason for many sweet dreams – crispy on the outside and warm and fluffy inside, topped with housemade ice cream and gorgeous combinations of toppings, based on your pick from the menu.
+Don't forget to try their cakes too, really.

 No café has surpassed owner Cheng’s perfect grasp of using local fruits in desserts.
 She’s constantly outdoing herself, churning out the fluffiest cempedak cake we’ve tasted so far as well as the elusive, seasonal mangosteen cake.
 If you think the much-imitated Valrhona chocolate cake cannot be improved upon, Swich’s version is a thing of dark beauty: indulgent and moist in a single bite.
 If your first date was sweet, unforgettable and awash with sudden rushes of giddiness, that’s how we also feel about this Swich bestseller.